 Yes.
 While private businesses and retail store closures have significantly reduced the number of licence issuers available to purchase products in person, many ServiceOntario locations offer this service and remain open.
 Please note: the Government of Ontario is urging ‘Ontarians not to visit a ServiceOntario centre unless completely necessary’.
 Ontario fishing and hunting licence products can also be purchased by phone (1-800-288-1155) or online at https://www.huntandfishontario.com/.

 The government has specifically asked people to stay home unless absolutely necessary to avoid unnecessary burdens on rural services and food supplies.
-However, specific Crown land occupational authority like a Crown land lease or Land Use Permit is exempt from the Crown land camping prohibition ordered by the Government of Ontario.
+However, there are no restrictions on the use of Crown land leases or Land Use Permits, such as hunt camps.
+Keep in mind that the 10-person maximum group size is in effect, even for hunt camps.
 For more details, please visit www.ofah.org/covid19closures.

 The OFAH is encouraging all anglers and hunters to abide by all government Orders and follow government public health guidelines to ensure the safety of themselves and others.
 Where anglers and hunters live in the province, the opportunities available to them, and other factors will determine whether someone should go fishing or hunting.
 The direction of public health officials is paramount right now and every angler and hunter need to take an honest look at their situation and determine if they can fish and hunt within those guidelines.
 More details on OFAH’s advice to anglers and hunters is available here: www.ofah.org/safetytips.

-The OFAH has launched a webpage dedicated to letting our members know what publicly-accessible areas and access points used for fishing and hunting are closed due to COVID-19.
+The OFAH has launched a webpage dedicated to letting our members know what publicly-accessible areas and access points used for fishing and hunting are closed due to COVID-19 and which of those have reopened.
 Visit www.ofah.org/covid19closures.
-Many areas and access points have been shut down by municipalities, conservation authorities and other authorities in response the Government of Ontario’s Order to close.

 Fishing and hunting are not prohibited, but some areas used by anglers and hunters have been closed to all users.
 Fishing and hunting are not inherently high-risk activities for spreading COVID-19.
 This is especially true when fishing or hunting can be done with little or no travel.
-The province, on the advice of public health officials, has deemed that some public areas need to be closed to reduce/eliminate the potential for social gathering, which has been interpreted by some municipalities and other land authorities to include publicly-accessible lands and access points for fishing and hunting like boat launches.
+The province, on the advice of public health officials, has allowed for the reopening of many publicly-accessible lands and access points for fishing and hunting.

 No, unfortunately due to the circumstances related to COVID-19, and the mandatory closure of all non-essential businesses, all Ontario Hunter Education Program (OHEP) and Canadian Firearm Safety Courses (CFSC) have been postponed indefinitely.